retorquere/zotero-better-bibtex/README.md

 ## Recursive collection export

-You can export collections including/excluding its child collections by modifying the config option "extensions.zotero-better-bibtex.recursive" (default: true).
+You can export collections including/excluding its child collections.

 ## JabRef groups import